Samuelatsyatsya/git-lab/README.md

-By completing this lab, I now understand the full workflow of using Git—from starting a project locally to collaborating through GitHub.
+By completing this lab, I now understand the full workflow of using Git from starting a project locally to collaborating through GitHub.
-This has strengthened my confidence in version control again, and basic developer workflow practices.
+This has strengthened my confidence in version control again.